astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 catchup = False
 ```

-you would see the first run at `2021-01-14T14:00:00+00:00` if the current date were before that and before the `start_date`.
+You would see the first run at `2021-01-14T14:00:00+00:00` if the current date were before that and before the `start_date`.
 If the current calendar date was after the `start_date`, you would see the first run start at the beginning of the most recent hour.

 > This is powerful because you can use that hard interval to further refine your watermarks and obtain data created **right up until the DAG starts running**.
 With that, you now have near-real time change data capture capabilities.
 Furthermore, the consistency and high-availability allows for SLAs to be set on this data (and in Airflow), something extremely difficult in a streaming solution.